vlazzarini/urm/README.md

 OPCODE OP1 [OP2 [OP3]]

-where the OPCODE is either 1, 2, 3, or 4, and OP1-3 are
+where OPCODE is either 1, 2, 3, or 4, and OP1-3 are
 the operands.

 Each instruction is terminated by a newline.